devinjlewis/recipe-resource-project/README.md

 ### Description:

-> This project is a web application that allows users to search for delicious recipes or unleash your inner chef by creating, editing, and deleting recipes through our server.
+> This project is a web application that allows users to search for delicious recipes or unleash their inner chef by creating, editing, and deleting recipes through our server.

 ---